Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 The Bistro and the World Fresh Marketplace buffet was also a good choice when I had less time.
 I was quite impressed with the huge variety of dishes offered and the freshness of the fruits and veggies.

-Even though the ship stocked up with food supplies for 3000 guests for two weeks in Southampton, the watermelon was as fresh and sweet on day 14 as it was on day 1.
+Even though the ship stocked up with food supplies for 3000 guests for two weeks while docked in Southampton, the watermelon was as fresh and sweet on day 14 as it was on day 1.

 Each day the buffet menu also featured authentic dishes from a particular country at lunch and dinner.
 We had Korean, Mexican, Portuguese, and Brazilian just to name a few.
-I grew up with German food at home and was pleasantly surprised at the many authentic choices on Bavarian dinner night, including Leberkase, something I had not had since my last visit to Germany.
+I grew up with German food at home and was pleasantly surprised at the many authentic choices on Bavarian dinner night, including Leberkase, something I have not had since my last visit to Germany.

 Asian night at the buffet